The 5 Most Persistent CRM Lies and Rumors

-Other areas such as marketing also benefit from CRM: for example, the marketing team keeps track of the various marketing campaigns and activities.
+Other areas such as marketing also benefit from CRM: for example, the marketing team with a CRM in marketing keeps an overview of the various marketing campaigns and activities.
 The software helps with the planning, execution, control, documentation and evaluation of the campaigns and thus provides an efficient support for the optimization of the work steps.

 5. Additional IT is always required for the use of CRM programs